deniscasian699/realmeteo/PRIVACY_POLICY.md

 ## 11. 🍪 Cookies & Tracking Technologies

-RealMeteo does **not** use cookies, tracking pixels, fingerprinting, or any similar technology.
-The app contains no advertising SDK and no analytics SDK, so there is nothing to opt out of.
+RealMeteo does **not** use cookies, tracking pixels, or fingerprinting itself.
+Google AdMob may use the Android Advertising ID and similar technologies to serve and measure advertising; this is governed by Google's own policies.
+You can opt out via **Android Settings → Privacy → Ads.**

 > This documentation page may load fonts from Google Fonts, which may log
 > your IP address.
 No cookies are set by this page.